puppetlabs/.github/profile/README.md

 ### 💻 Wanna come work with us?

-Check out our 📜 [jobs listing](http://puppet.com/jobs) and see what strikes your fancy.
+Check out our 📜 [job listings](http://puppet.com/jobs) and see what strikes your fancy.